indiana-university/rivet-stickers/README.md

 ### `stickers/*.js`

 Use the sticker modules for production.
 This method is recommended, as only the declared stickers will be included.
+These modules import the Rivet Sticker Element.

 ```js
 import 'rivet-stickers/dist/stickers/tulip.js';